lkodinsson/MARS/Core/Characters/Maneuvers.md

 Make an attack with -2 to hit, then move backward 1m.
 Get +2 to armour rating against the first attack from the target for the duration.

+Increase the bonus to +3 if you are at least exceptional (r12) in the Agility skill.

 ## Battle Cry

 **Type:** Tactical